maciejjo/beaglebone-pru-dma/README.md

    mechanism

 ## Project structure

- - *kmod* - kernel module, responsible for allocation and mapping of linux-side DMA buffer and passing parameters to PRU firmware via rpmsg.

  - *firmware* - code for PRU software.
-Receives transfer parameters via rpmsg, configures EDMA for transfer and INTC to trigger event on EDMA interrupt.
+Receives transfer parameters via resource table, configures EDMA for transfer and INTC to trigger event on EDMA interrupt

+ - *kernel-patch* - kernel-side implementation of the project, contains patches to ti-linux-kernel-dev repository (based on 4.9.36-ti-r46 release)

+ - *pru-swpkg-patch* - contains patch that needs to be applied to pru software support package (based on v5.1.0 release)

- - *dts* - device tree overlay needed to run the code.
-Contains EDMA configuration parameters (channel number, PaRAM slot).
+ - *dts* - basic device tree overlay needed to load the module.
+More concrete dt overlays exist for each example

- - *examples* - every subdirectory is an example usage of pru-dma, demonstrating practical application.
+ - *examples* - every subdirectory is an example usage of pru-dma, demonstrating practical application, consisting of PRU firmware, kernel module and dt overlay

+ - *Documentation* - contains detailed description of the project, build instructions and description of API for PRU firmware and kernel modules

  - *wip* - (work in progress) isolated examples created to test specific features (e.g. linux DMA API, PRU-ARM communication), not an essential part